 After the 2x modification a full current calibration is required.
 For a quick verification at least the DC offset calibration is required.
 It is observed that the curves for DC offset calibration are slightly sloped with the 2x modification.
 The reason is unknown.
 Please refer to the below figure for an example of offset current after calibration.

 The 2X current mode is not an "upgrade" to etracer.
 It is only a modification to etracer so that etracer can accommodate up to 600mA.
 The loss in measurement accuracy is negligible for curves tracing but it will affect the performance of heater-cathode leakage test.
-Since the heater-cathode leakage is only an experimental feature the modification can be safely done with losing of performance for most etracer users.
+Since the heater-cathode leakage is only an experimental feature the modification can be safely done without losing of performance for most etracer users.

 We offer a free modification service for all etracer users.
 The users will need to pay for the round-trip shipping fee.